The Risk of A Spill

 Enbridge is also responsible for most expensive inland oil spill in U.S. history.
 In July 2010, Enbridge’s Line 6B spilled approximately one million gallons of tar sands oil into Talmadge Creek, which then flowed to Michigan’s Kalamazoo River.
 Because Enbridge failed to follow their own shutdown procedures, the spill continued for over 17 hours.
 The oil traveled 35 miles downstream, causing massive damage to the river, and impacting multiple industries in the area, including fishing and tourism.
 After a clean up process costing over $1.2 billion and requiring over 5 years, Enbridge has claimed that the clean up process has been completed.
 The EPA, however, says that a significant portion of the oil may never be fully removed from the Kalamazoo River.

-One sobering fact to remember: The amount of oil that leaked from Line 6B into the Kalamazoo over 17 hours could gush from Enbridge’s massive Line 61 in less than 30 minutes.
-Our beloved St.Croix, Namekagon, Wisconsin and Rock rivers are all crossed by Line 61.
+One sobering fact to remember: The amount of oil that leaked from Line 6B into the Kalamazoo over 17 hours could gush from Enbridge’s massive Line 61 and Line 5 in less than 30 minutes.
+Our beloved St.Croix, Namekagon, Wisconsin and Rock rivers are all crossed by Line 61 and Line 5.
 Are we next?